aVeryTiredPotato/ANRO-Video-to-CSV/README.md

 ## Usage
 1. Place your video file (`.mkv` or `.mp4`) in the project root.
-2. Replace the video_path variables previous file name inside of `boundaryFinder.py` and `dataGrabber.py` with the name of the video file you want to extract data from.
 3. Run `boundaryFinder.py` inside your virtual environment, follow the instructions in the console.
 4. Run `dataGrabber.py` inside your virtual environment.
 5. The processed data will be saved as reactor_readings_cleaned.csv.